alinebiath/robot-framework-testes-api-themoviedb/README.md

 - Get api_key by registering for the API
 - Clone the project
 - Install Python 2.7.15
-- An ASCII editor of your preference (i.e. VSCode, Atom, RIDE, etc)</br>
+- Use an ASCII editor of your preference (i.e. VSCode, Atom, RIDE, etc)</br>

 ### Installing required Python libraries
 With the pre-conditions satisfied, the libraries required to run the tests must be installed.
 At the terminal, execute the command below: